Physics-50/Module-3/docs/week2.md

 - is uncertainty in the angular alignment of the camera to the acoustic resonator sufficient to account for any discrepancies?

+- does it matter if the ruler is off to one side of the image rather than centering the image between the ruler and the camera?

+Many of the above concerns arise from potential issues with parallax in the measurement.
+Why for example might we be concerned with the height of the ruler: Each millimeter mark on the ruler that is closer to the camera spans more pixels than the equivalent markings on the ruler further from the camera (if you didn't move the camera between images you can see this from your pixel-to-mm conversion without even taking the beads into consideration.)
+Ideally we would position the ruler at exactly the location of the beads and our problems would be solved.
+Unfortunately, the ruler would then interfere with the sound waves that are levitating the beads.
+The best thing we can do is position the ruler at the same distance from the beads as the camera, so that the ruler's magnification in the image is identical to the beads'.
+Try to find a good way to position the ruler in the same plane as the beads.
+However, this isn't the full story.
+If you have positioned your camera so that it is centered on the beads with the ruler off to one side, the distance from the camera to the ruler will not exactly match the distance from the camera to the beads.
+Try repositioning your acoustic levitator so the camera is centered between the beads and ruler.

+Please take ~30 min to explore any sources of systematic error you may have overlooked.
+We are not looking for a careful systematic study of any of the above, just a quick assesment of whether or not any of these corrections are significant to explain any discrepancy between your measured speed of sound and the expected value.
+You may find this [website from the National Weather Service helpful for determining the expected speed of sound](https://www.weather.gov/epz/wxcalc_speedofsound).
+If you aren't sure what to estimate for the temperature in the lab your instructors can point you to a thermostat.

-Please take ~20 min to explore any sources of systematic error you may have overlooked.
-In doing so please set up the experiment *using only your notes from last week* (not the lab manual).
+When doing experiments this week please set up the experiment *using only your notes from last week* (not the lab manual).
 If you need to refer back to the lab manual, it is a sign that your notes are insufficiently comprehensive. *Take the time to prepare more detailed notes.*

 Once you are confident that you have made a reasonable effort to explore the likely sources of systematic error in this experiment, please proceed to the following mini-question.
 You should not spend more than ~30 min before proceeding in order to ensure you have time to complete this week's experiments.